Trafalgar Castle School: History

 The castle was built by Nelson Gilbert Reynolds, Sheriff of Ontario County, as a private residence in 1859.
 Reynolds was named after Lord Nelson and named his castle Trafalgar in honour of the Battle of Trafalgar.

 The castle was the largest private dwelling in Canada until Casa Loma was built.
 It cost Reynolds $70,000, which was an exorbitant sum; a home at that time was built for $2,000, and a bank complete with vault could be built for $5,000 to $7,000.
 Reynolds was a colourful character and a gambling man, and indeed it was gambling losses that reportedly forced him to sell his beloved home to the Methodists in 1874 for the sum of $30,000.

 The Methodists of that day were very interested in establishing higher learning institutions for young women.
 Rev. J. E. Sanderson convinced the Town of Whitby that this would be beneficial to its economy.
 James Holden, Esq. founder of the Dominion Bank, a local politician and businessman (with 5 daughters of his own) supported this idea.
 Sanderson and Holden were instrumental in raising the money and shares for the purchase of the castle and the establishment of Ontario Ladies' College.

 Trafalgar Castle hosted its share of royalty and dignitaries through the years; both as Reynolds' residence, then as Ontario Ladies' College and now as Trafalgar Castle School.

 Exterior shots of the building were used as "Collinwood" in the 2012 film Dark Shadows.
 The building has also appeared in other films such as The Vow, starring Channing Tatum, Detroit Rock City, Strike!, The Skulls, and I Shall Never Forget.

 Student life

-The school has approximately 240 day and boarding students; all girls from grade 4 to grade 12.
-Boarding students hail from many countries, including but not limited to Mexico, Korea, China, England, Spain, Nigeria, The Bahamas, Australia, New Zealand, Malaysia, Tajikistan, Jamaica, and Japan.
+The school has approximately 240 day and boarding students, all girls from grade 4 to grade 12.
 While many boarders are international students, there are also domestic boarders from across Canada.
 The boarding program starts in grade 7.
 While the school was historically Methodist, students today are from all faiths and the school is considered non-denominational.

-The current and 11th Head of School is Dr. Leanne Foster.
-She holds a BA from the University of Toronto, a B.Ed. and M.Ed. from the Ontario Institute for Studies in Education (OISE/UT), and a Ph.D. in Educational Administration from the University of Toronto.
-Dr. Foster assumed the role as Head of School in August 2015.
+The current and 12th Head of School is Melissa Knight-Johnson.
+Knight-Johnson assumed the role as Head of School in July of 2023.
+Prior to this, Knight-Johnson was a teacher, Deputy Head and Director of Athletics for the school since 2007.